bgreene2/ComfyUI-Hunyuan-Image-3/README.md

-# ComfyUI LLM Chat Completion Node
+# ComfyUI Hunyuan Image 3.0 custom node

 This is a custom node that allows for basic image generation using Hunyuan Image 3.0.